 I am currently a Professor of Psychology and Public Affairs, as well as Associated Faculty in African American Studies.
 This means that when I am not at Mathey, I am hanging out the undergraduates, graduate students and post-docs in my lab, where we study intergroup relations.
 I have taught a number of courses at Princeton, but I am most likely to see you in Prejudice: Its Causes, Consequences and Cures.
 The topic can be controversial and downright depressing at times, but I think it is important and interesting.

-I am sure you will see my husband, Joseph Barnes, and my son, Marshall (7 years old), in the dining hall.
-They are both thrilled to be joining the Mathey community as well.
+I am sure you will see my husband, Joseph Barnes, and my son, Marshall in the dining hall.
 Please feel free to say “Hi” or have a meal with us.
-In addition, I am happy to meet for coffee, a meal, a walk or just a chat.
+In addition, I am happy to meet for coffee, a meal, a walk, or just a chat.
 You can also pop by my Mathey College office (315 Hamilton Hall).
-I am looking forward to meeting each of you.